elastos/Elastos.Developer.Website/content/elastos_core_services/guides/ethereum_smart_contracts.md

 {{< todo "@BPI @BoCheng Many parts still unclear.
 Need to check the setup phase (local node used?), translate, write android/ios client source code, and make sure python is the most useful language for deployment (ethereum developers habits?)" >}}

+## JavaScript API

+To talk to an elastos-eth node from inside a JavaScript application use the [web3.js](https://github.com/ethereum/web3.js) library, which gives a convenient interface for the RPC methods.
+See the [JavaScript API](https://github.com/ethereum/wiki/wiki/JavaScript-API) for more.

 ## Connect the ELA mainchain with the ETH sidechain

 {{< todo "@BPI @NiuJingyu @BoCheng Is this really what is explained here?" >}}